 Before we touch on the benefits of CBD, it’s critical to mention that CBD is still undergoing research and that a large portion of CBD products still have not been FDA approved.
 In simpler terms, while there are many people currently researching the benefits of CBD, its advantages are still in the realm of anecdotal evidence and yet-to-be audited studies.
 However, one cannot refute the results that many people are getting from taking CBD – the results are REAL!

 With that being said, a lot of people who had or have experience with full-spectrum CBD mainly have a positive opinion as far as the effects go.
 Athletes and elderly are groups of people who find CBD quite beneficial and a great addition to their daily routine.
-CBD might have the potential to help you battle against symptoms tied to insomnia, pain, anxiety, and more.
+CBD might have the potential to help you battle against symptoms.
 It’s important to point out that CBD is NOT intended to diagnose or cure any disease, but alleviate some of the accompanying nuisances of certain conditions such as anxiety or chronic pain.

 It’s Not as Intimidating as it Sounds